To “Re” or Not to “Re”: Is It A Good Time to Refinance?

 Locking in a rate will ensure that even if you’re straining to afford your mortgage, rising rates won’t set you back.
 Loans take so long to process that there’s a real risk that they may rise before the deal closes (refis are taking an average of 60 days to close with lenders’ staffs shrunken as a result of the economic downturn).
 Homeowners looking to refinance, however, face a bit of a dilemma: refinance now and miss out on the possibility that rates will drop even further, wait and miss out on record lows, or discover they are unable to refinance altogether.

 If you’re offered a significantly lower rate than everyone else, look for a catch.
 These lower rates may come with shorter lock-in periods, some as short as 21 days, and with a surge in applications, it may take well over four or five weeks to close on a loan.
 Bottom line: make sure you know how long it will take to process the loan and make sure the rate lock is longer.

 Now go out there and grab those rates before they’re gone!

-Now that you know if it is a good time to refinance, receive your FREE credit score.
+Now that you know if it is a good time to refinance, get your Credit Report and Score.